Hotel (1967 film)

-Hotel is a 1967 American Technicolor drama film, an adaptation of Arthur Hailey's 1965 novel of the same name.
-The film stars Rod Taylor, Catherine Spaak, Karl Malden, Kevin McCarthy, Michael Rennie, Merle Oberon, and Melvyn Douglas.
-It is directed by Richard Quine.
+Hotel is a 1967 American drama film directed by Richard Quine, about the staff and guests of a fictional New Orleans hotel.
+It is based on the 1965 novel by Arthur Hailey, written for the screen and produced by Wendell Mayes.
+It stars an ensemble cast, featuring Rod Taylor, Catherine Spaak, Karl Malden, Kevin McCarthy, Michael Rennie, Merle Oberon, and Melvyn Douglas.

+The film was released by Warner Bros.
+Pictures on January 19, 1967.
+A television series based on the film and novel premiered on ABC in 1983.

 Plot

 The story takes place at the fictional St Gregory Hotel in New Orleans, owned by Warren Trent.

 The hotel is in serious financial trouble.
-Hotel manager Peter McDermott involves himself in proposals from three potential buyers: Curtis O'Keefe of O'Keefe's Hotels, a union that would protect current employees and could afford the repairs the old building needs so badly, and a developer who would demolish it and build a skyscraper.
+Manager Peter McDermott involves himself in proposals from three potential buyers: Curtis O'Keefe of O'Keefe's Hotels, a union that would protect current employees and could afford the repairs the old building needs so badly, and a developer who would demolish it and build a skyscraper.
 He also deals with a wide range of problems, including a faulty elevator.

 O'Keefe, who intends to "modernize" the St. Gregory, visualizes a hotel of the future with conveyor belts everywhere.
 McDermott and O'Keefe's French mistress, Jeanne Rochefort, are immediately attracted to each other.

 Among the guests at the hotel are the Duke and Duchess of Lanbourne, a wealthy British couple hiding out after fleeing from a hit and run accident in which the Duke killed a child.
 Dupere, the hotel detective, attempts to blackmail them.
 The Duchess asks him to drive their car to Washington, D.C., for $25,000 ($ today), but he gets caught outside of the city.

 Keycase, a professional thief, works the hotel using a range of techniques, including some female accomplices from strip clubs.
 In the beginning of the film, he picks up a key discarded in an ashtray at the airport.
 During the course of the film, he sneaks into rooms to steal the guests' money, but now that they can use credit cards, he finds that most carry very little cash.

 Dr. Elmo Adams and his wife, a black couple, attempt to check in.
 The bigoted Trent tells the assistant manager filling in for McDermott (who has a rendezvous with Jeanne at his French Quarter apartment) to deny them accommodation.
 When McDermott finds out, he is furious.
 He traces them to another hotel and offers them their room.
 When he arrives to pick them up, they have vanished.
 The black desk clerk asks if they are “deseg”ing the St. Gregory.
 McDermott tells him to send him an application.